Should I or shouldn't I?

 Sep 26, 11:58 AM

-Nick Chandley is committed to ensuring that your privacy is protected.
-Should I ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+The company is committed to ensuring that your privacy is protected and to that end, will ensure that any relevant article of Regulation (EU) 2016/679 (General Data Protection Regulation) is complied with fully.
+Should you be asked to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

-Nick Chandley may change this policy from time to time by updating this page.
+The company may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 01/10/2012.
+This policy is effective from 23/05/18 and will be reviewed regularly to ensure compliance with the latest regulations.

 WHAT I COLLECT